bigbinary/elm-form-field/README.md

 The left side of a field represents a function that takes in a value of arbitrary type, validates it and returns a `ValidationResult`.

-The `ValidationResult` can contain the value of the field if the validation `Passed` or an error if the validation `Failed`
+The `ValidationResult` can contain the value of the field if the validation `Passed`, or an error if the validation `Failed`

 ## Example